translate/pootle/docs/server/fabric_deployment.rst

 Installing required software on the remote server
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Before proceeding, consider installing the following software first on the remote server:
+Before proceeding, install the following software (if absent) on the remote server:

-- At least Python 2.5
+- Python 2.5, 2.6, or 2.7
 - `python-pip <http://www.pip-installer.org/>`_
 - Git distributed version control system
 - Apache web server
 - MySQL database server
 - OpenSSH server

-.. note:: Currently only Debian like remote servers are supported.
+.. note:: Currently only Debian-based (e.g. Ubuntu) servers are supported.

 .. note:: If you run into trouble while installing the dependencies, it's likely that you're missing some extra packages needed to build those third-party